Gopal-Khadka/GameHub2/README.md

 ## Displaying Critic Score

 We used `Badge` component from Chakra UI to show metacritic score.
 The score also defines the color scheme of the badge element.
 Refer to [this](https://chakra-ui.com/docs/components/badge/usage#usage) docs for more info.

+## Get Optimized Images

+To show image in game cards, we can crop them so that it saves the users' bandwidth and improves loading speed of the website.
+This is easy task since the `RAWG` api allows us to directly modify the url to crop the images.

+For eg: If the image url is :`https://media.rawg.io/media/games/20a/20aa03a10cda45239fe22d035c0ebe64.jpg`, we can modify url through function to make it: `https://media.rawg.io/media/crop/600/400/games/20a/20aa03a10cda45239fe22d035c0ebe64.jpg` which crops the original image to size of 600 \* 400.